The Biodiversity Progress Index

 The technology

 Artificial intelligence has been the present and future of our society for over 75 years.
 However, it is more recent advances in Machine Learning, and even more recently, Deep Learning, that have been driving the current explosion of AI applications worldwide, from facial recognition software to self-driving cars.
 A challenge as big as how to measure life is best met by leveraging these technological advances to develop an approach for quantifying biodiversity that is robust, scalable, and computationally efficient.
-Dr. Carla Gomes and her research group at the Institute for Computational Sustainability at Cornell University have developed a computational model that leverages the latest advancements in AI to quantify biodiversity in a framework that is a reliable and scalable.
+Dr. Carla Gomes and her research group at the Institute for Computational Sustainability at Cornell University have developed a computational model that leverages the latest advancements in AI to quantify biodiversity in a framework that is reliable and scalable.

 The data

 The Global Biodiversity Information Facility (GBIF) houses the world’s most comprehensive dataset on biodiversity.
 Approximately half of the records in GBIF come from one single source – eBird.
-To date, eBird boasts over 1.52 Billion observations on birds submitted by over 910k citizen scientists worldwide, and growing at about 40% per year.
+To date, eBird boasts over 1.8 Billion observations on birds submitted by over 1M citizen scientists worldwide, and growing at about 40% per year.
 These data are not just impressive in scale and volume, but also in the highly curated nature that they are collected and stored.
 The eBird data base boasts thousands of built-in filters, and a network of thousands of reviewers worldwide, that allows scientists and decision-makers to use eBird as a source of information for applications that range from population assessments for listing under the Endangered Species Act, to informing regulatory processes for the sighting of wind-energy developments.
 The built-in processes for quality-control in eBird allows for the community that contributes data to be highly diverse, ranging from community members and local tour guides, to trained survey technicians and professional birdwatchers.
-This results in an inclusive process for quantifying biodiversity that is not just accurate and scalable, but it is also cost-effective.
+This results in an inclusive process for quantifying biodiversity that is not just accurate and scalable, but also cost-effective.

 Why birds?